 DOC is the official document file used in Microsoft Word.
 A DOC file contains text, images and graphs.
-It can be opened by many different software, and users can change printing options once opened.
-Use a DOC file to be compatible with most users.
+It can be opened by many different programs and users can change printing options once it’s opened.
+Use a DOC file to increase compatibility with users.

 Why Use a DOC File?

 A DOC file should be used when someone needs to edit text, images, formatting or printing settings.
 It should also be used when the goal of the file creation is to reach the most users, as the majority are able to open a DOC file.